cloudflare/cloudflare-docs/content/fundamentals/setup/manage-members/manage.md

 ---
 # Access to your account

-Granting access to others on your account is done with several sets of data principals
+Granting access to others on your account is done with several sets of data principles:
-1) Accounts have Account Members
+1. Accounts have Account Members.
-2) Account Members have policies
+2. Account Members have policies
-3) Policies are constructed out of actors, roles, and scopes.
+3. Policies are constructed out of actors, roles, and scopes.

-When assigning a new user, you can assign a policy to them directly, and if multiple policies are needed, they can be added/revoked at a later time.
+When assigning a new user, you can assign a policy to them directly.
+If multiple policies are needed, they can be added or revoked at a later time.

 # Manage account members